 - As stewards of substantial amounts of public rights-of-way, counties play an important role in the deployment of the 5G mobile network.
 The FCC’s order significantly impedes conty governments’ ability to serve as trustees of public property, safety and well-being.

 - Urge your members of Congress to support and cosponsor the Accelerating Broadband Development by Empowering Local Communities Act of 2019 (H.R.
-530) that would effectively rescind the FCC’s 5G order.
+530 / S. 2012), which would effectively rescind the FCC’s 5G order.